-Looking sharp The Present is Just a Point will be among the works by the sculptor Nick Hornby at the Glyndebourne Festival, which features several art exhibitions Police accused of perjury over 'machete and bomb' terror case Crime and Security Editor Duncan Gardham A police worker in charge of an undercover terrorism investigation was accused yesterday of perjuring himself after it emerged that he met his team in secret while they were giving evidence in the case. in the case.

-Simon Hussey, who ran the undercover team, was accused of holding

-meetings at a hotel in central London

-after the start of the Old Bailey trial of

-four men accused of plotting a machete

-and pipe-bomb attack.

-The suspects who called themselves and pipe-bomb attack.
+Looking sharp The Present is Just a Point will be among the works by the sculptor Nick Hornby at the Glyndebourne Festival, which features several art exhibitions Police accused of perjury over 'machete and bomb' terror case Fiona Hamilton Crime and Security Editor Duncan Gardham A police worker in charge of an undercover terrorism investigation was accused yesterday of perjuring himself after it emerged that he met his team in secret while they were giving evidence in the case.
+In the case.
+Simon Hussey, who ran the under-cover team, was accused of holding meetings at a hotel in central London after the start of the Old Bailey trial of four men accused of plotting a machete and pipe-bomb attack.
+The generate who called themselves and pipe-bomb attack.
 The suspects, who called themselves the Three Musketeers, are accused of having a meat cleaver with the word "kafir" (infidel) etched into the blade.
 Weapons were found in their car by undercover police officers, the court has been told.
-Mr Hussey's evidence was halted three weeks ago while forensic examiners went through his phone and that of three other members of his team.
+Mr Hussev's evidence was halted three weeks ago while forensic examin-ers went through his phone and that of three other members of his team.
 He had told the court that he had not met or communicated with one of the officers, called "Vincent", while he was giving evidence.
-The defence yesterday accused him of perjuring himself because Mr Hussey and his team had driven to London together from Birmingham, exchanged texts and had breakfast at their hotel.
+The defence yesterday accused him of perjuring himself because Mr Hussev and his team had driven to London together from Birmingham, exchanged texts and had breakfast at their hotel.
 The team of undercover officers had The team of undercover officers had already held meetings to prepare for the trial at the Hilton motorway service station on the M6, the jury was told.
 Mr Hussey told the court yesterday that they never spoke about the case while Vincent was giving evidence.
-He said: "I don't characterise [staying in the] same hotel as [a] meeting.
+Having said: "I don't characterise [staying in the] same hotel as [a] meeting.
 We would have seen and acknowledged each other. each other.
-"I answered it at the time in total honesty on the basis I have not contacted Vincent in relation to this case.
-There's no hiding that we travelled together and stayed in the same hotel.
-We did not discuss the case."
-Defence lawyers claim that the group top left, Mohibur Rahman and Naweed Ali. left. claim undercover officers planted weapons found in their car vas framed by undercover officers who they say planted the weapons during a covert operation in Birmingham on August 26 last year.
-The court heard yesterday that Vincent told Mr Hussey that he would put on an "Oscar performance" in the wit-ness box.
-He wrote in a text message other members of nosaur" but said that he was not too old to "twirl" the suspects and "put them away for a long time".
+"I answered it at the time in total honesty on the basis I have not contact-ed Vincent in relation to this case.
+There's no hiding that we travelled todid not discuss the case."
+Defence lawyers claim that the group